ChaosXYZ/ChaosXYZ/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=7)
 <h1 align="center"> Hi there 👋</h1>
 <h3>About Me</h3>
 Hey, I'm Chaos!
 I am a recent graduate from UoM starting work as a Java Developer.
-I have experience in a variety of languages and technologies and love to fiddle about and expand my skillset!
+I have experience in a variety of languages and technologies and love to fiddle about with new technologies and expand my skillset!
 Outside of technology, I love to solve puzzles and maths problems as well as play Chess.
 <br/><br/>